Miroslav Vitouš: Albums on ECM

 1982 brought Vitouš back with Corea and Haynes for the first time since the late 1960s, as they released Trio Music on ECM, following it up two years later with Trio Music Live in Europe.
 The three reunited again in 2001 for a concert in a series entitled "Rendezvous in New York" in celebration of Corea's 60th birthday.
 The album of the same name came out not on ECM but on Corea's Stretch label in 2003 and earned Corea a Grammy Award for Best Improvised Jazz Solo for the composition "Matrix".

 Vitouš released the solo bass album Emergence on ECM in 1985.
 David R. Adler said in Allmusic of the bassist's performance in the solitary format, "Emergence showcases Miroslav Vitouš in a solo bass setting, with no overdubs.
 It's austere and challenging, but Vitous is never ponderous; he sustains plenty of interest with his passion and staggering technique, dividing his time equally between pizzicato and arco statements."

 Vitouš and drummer Peter Erskine joined Garbarek on Garbarek's album StAR in 1991.
 The bassist later said of his rapport with the Norwegian saxophonist, "I am a Slavic musician and it is deeply inside of me.
 I consider [Garbarek] to be like my musical brother."

+Miroslav Philharmonik

+In 2005, Vitouš released Miroslav Philhamonik, an orchestra and choir virtual instrument he recorded at Dvořák Hall inside the Rudolfinum in Prague.
+The instrumental parts were performed by the Czech Philharmonic.